Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample3_BackRestoreResume.md

 KeyVaultBackupClient Client = new KeyVaultBackupClient(new Uri(keyVaultUrl), new DefaultAzureCredential());

 // Construct a RestoreOperation using a KeyVaultBackupClient and the Id from a previously started operation.
-RestoreOperation restoreOperation = new RestoreOperation(Client, restoreOperationId);
+RestoreOperation restoreOperation = new RestoreOperation(client, restoreOperationId);

 // Wait for completion of the RestoreOperation.
 Response restoreResult = await restoreOperation.WaitForCompletionAsync();